dataloop/dataloop-support/docs/nagios/prometheus_plugins.md

+PLEASE NOTE: We have recently rebranded and changed our name from Dataloop.IO to Outlyer.
+Our agent is still called “dataloop agent”, and relevant code reflects the old name (Dataloop) as well.
+Thank you for your patience as we update everything.

 # Prometheus Plugins

 The Outlyer agent can run plugins that scrape Prometheus http endpoints.
 We recommend that you install a Outlyer (Dataloop) agent on each server and then create a separate plugin to monitor each endpoint on localhost.